Not too long ago, fat was the Satan incarnate. Just thinking of the word ‘fat’ made people fat.

 This isn’t surprising given that eggs eaten within a generally healthy diet pose no threat to most healthy individuals (28, 29, 30).
 And even in adults with increased cholesterol levels, research shows eating eggs have no detrimental effects on vascular health (31, 32).
 But it only took 40 years for the research to translate into practice.

-Whole eggs are one of nature’s top nutrient rich foods, supplying 18 vitamin and minerals.
+Whole eggs are one of nature’s top nutrient-rich foods, supplying 18 vitamins and minerals.

 Of note, eggs supply zinc, selenium, and the slew of B-vitamins, which are often deficient in the diet of Americans.

 Eggs also represent the richest dietary source of choline, which is critical for women and pregnancy (33).

 You have probably heard eggs are a good source of protein, and they are.
 One large egg provides 6g of protein—3g is found in the white and the other 3g is in the yolk.